pebencze/42Cpp00/Readme.md

 # C++ Module 00

 ## Overview
 This is my first project in C++ and in OOP in general.
-I have learned a lot throught the project! <br /> **Excercise 00** taught me about the standard namespace and how output redirection works in C++, whilst **excercise 01** focused on classes.
-In **excercise 02** one had to reconstruct a .cpp file based on a testfile, a logfile and a header file to test if we really understood the concepts, especially the initialization list and static members.
+I have learned a lot throughout the project! <br /> **Excercise 00** taught me about the standard namespace and how output redirection works in C++, whilst **excercise 01** focused on classes.
+In **excercise 02** one had to reconstruct a .cpp file based on a testfile, a logfile and a header file to test if we really understood the concepts, especially the initializer list and static members.

 ## Key Learnings
 C++ was developed by Bjarne Stroustrup in 1985, and in general it enables a clear structure, easier maintenance and execution and DRY code.